ibm-cloud-docs/containers/cluster-plan-network-classic.md

 If you don’t want to or can't enable VRF for your account, your worker nodes can automatically connect to the Kubernetes master over the public VLAN through the public cloud service endpoint.
 - Communication between worker nodes and master is established securely over the public network through the public cloud service endpoint.
 - The master is publicly accessible to authorized cluster users only through the public cloud service endpoint.
 Your cluster users can securely access your Kubernetes master over the internet to run `kubectl` commands, for example.
+- You can optionally secure access to your cluster's public and private service endpoints by using [context based restrictions](/docs/containers?topic=containers-cbr).

 ### Public and private cloud service endpoints
 {: #workeruser-master-pub-priv}